 created after the rule are automatically included.

 The following health check is available and enabled by default:

 - Notifies if the corresponding transforms is not started or it does not index any data.
 The notification message recommends the necessary actions to solve the error.

 As the last step in the rule creation process, define the actions that occur when the conditions are met.

 Connect your rule to actions that use supported built-in integrations by selecting a connector type.
 Connectors are Kibana services or third-party integrations that perform an action when the rule conditions are met or the alert is recovered.
 You can select in which case the action will run.

 For example, you can choose Slack as a connector type and configure it to send a message to a channel you selected.
 You can also create an index connector that writes the JSON object you configure to a specific index.
 It’s also possible to customize the notification messages.
 A list of variables is available to include in the message, like transform ID, description, transform state, and so on.

 The name of an alert is always the same as the transform ID of the associated transform that triggered it.
 You can mute the notifications for a particular transform on the page of the rule that lists the individual alerts.
-You can open it via Rules and Connectors by selecting the rule name.
+You can open it via Rules by selecting the rule name.